UST-QuAntiL/qhana-plugin-runner/docs/adr/0015-subscribing-for-plugin-updates.md

 * Good, because this removes the need for polling entirely (for servers with webhooks)
 * Bad, because it requires more effort to implement (only once in the plugin runner)
 * Bad, because the subscription process inctroduces more complex behaviour

+#### Subscribing to Events

+A task result with a link of the type `subscribe` allows for registering webhooks to receive update events of that task.
+Once a webhook subscribed to a specifc or all update events it will receive a `post` call with the url of the task result that is the `source` of the event and the event type.

+#### Calling a Plugin and Subscribe

+Since a task result is not available for registering a webhook before the entry point of a plugin was used to create the initial task result, there needs to be another mechanism in these cases.
+For uncooperative plugins proxying the micro frontend and the processing endpoint is the only solution that can be guaranteed to work.
+However, cooperative plugins can accept an extra parameter in both endpoints containing the url of the webhook to subscribe to events.
+For the micro frontend this parameter must be passed as a query parameter, as this is the only reliable way to preserve/encode the parameter in the micro frontend link.
+Such cooperative plugins can be identified by certain tags.

 <!-- markdownlint-disable-file MD013 -->